 Community resilience is the ability to prepare for anticipated hazards, adapt to changing conditions, and withstand and recover rapidly from disruptions.
 Activities, such as disaster preparedness—which includes prevention, protection, mitigation, response and recovery—are key steps to resilience.

 NIST manages a multi-faceted program, assisting communities and stakeholders on issues related to buildings and the interdependencies of physical infrastructure systems.
 The Community Resilience Program, part of NIST's broader disaster resilience work, complements efforts by others in the public and private sectors.
 NIST focuses on research, community planning and guidance and stakeholder engagement.

 “Buildings built to the most modern building codes were the safest places to be during Hurricane Sandy.”
 Having spent most of my life in code enforcement, I’ve known this to be fact and have seen the evidence with my own eyes.
-But hearing New York City Chief Resilience Officer Daniel Zarrilli say it on stage at the White House Conference on Resilient Building Codes this past May after the death and destruction wrought on the Northeast during Superstorm Sandy in 2012 brought back so many memories and reminded me why the International Code Council’s motto and mission is: “People Helping People Build a Safer World.”
+But hearing New York City Chief Resilience Officer Daniel Zarrilli say it on stage at the White House Conference on Resilient Building Codes [in May 2016] after the death and destruction wrought on the Northeast during Superstorm Sandy in 2012 brought back so many memories and reminded me why the International Code Council’s motto and mission is: “People Helping People Build a Safer World.”
 Read more of this guest blog post by Dominic Sims, CEO, International Code Council.